cagrispan/LanceSolidarioAPI/README.md

     ```

     That command without id will result in the output of all services that are running by pm2.
 To get the id of one service
-    just run see the second column of the table resulted of this command:
+    just see the second column of the resulted table of this command:

     ```
     pm2 status